K-Klear/Geomancer/README.md

 This tool is provided as is.
 Use at your own risk, though there isn't any, really.
 If you need help, shoot me a message and I might help you out, but keep in mind the tool is still very early in development, so issues are expected.

 Made with Defold, using extensions by Björn Ritzl, Sven Andersson and Sergey Lerg.

+"Human with few faces" model by Wyatt Roy [CC-BY] via Poly Pizza

 ---